Optimal Quantum Purity Amplification: Construction of the optimal QPA protocol

 With this parametrization, we can quantify the optimality of our protocol asymptotically by explicitly considering the typical fidelity for each \( \yd{\mu_i^\circ} \) irrep.
-To turn the Schur polynomial into a well-behaved form for study, we normalize it using the monomial contribution from the WT filled with the maximal number of \( p_d \), then \( p_{d-1} \), and so forth, which we call the maximal WT.
+To turn the Schur polynomial into a well-behaved form for study, we normalize it using the monomial contribution from the WT filled with the maximal number of \( p_d \), then \( p_{d-1} \), and so forth, which we call the \emph{maximal WT}.
 The contribution from this maximal WT configuration is given by $p_d^{n p_d}\cdots p_1^{n p_1}$.
 Taking the ratio between the Schur polynomial $s^{\yd{\mu_i^\circ}}$ and this configuration, we obtain: Here, the sum over each $t_{i,j}$ is understood to be taken over all valid configurations.
-This series is uniformly bounded by the case where each $t_{i,j}$ runs from $0$ to $\infty$, forming a multimodal geometric series.
-Therefore, by the dominated convergence theorem, we can move the limit as $n \to \infty$ inside the summation.
-In this scenario, since for every $t_{i,j}$ the upper limit of the summation over is on the order of $O(n)$, as $n \to \infty$ the configuration always becomes valid, the quantity simply converges to $ \prod_{i < j} \frac{1}{1-\frac{p_i}{p_j}}.$ Next, we apply a similar normalization to the fidelity using the maximal WT.
+This series is uniformly bounded by the multinomial geometric series obtained by extending each $t_{i,j}$ to range over $\{0,1,2,\dots\}$.
+Since each ratio $\frac{p_i}{p_j}$ satisfies $\left| \frac{p_i}{p_j} \right| < 1$ for $i < j$, absolute convergence in each variable guarantees convergence of the entire series to $ \prod_{i < j} \frac{1}{1 - \frac{p_i}{p_j}}. $ Therefore, by the dominated convergence theorem, we can move the limit as $n \to \infty$ inside the summation~\cite[Lemma 6.2]{KW01}.
+In this scenario, since the upper limit of each summation over $t_{i,j}$ grows as $O(n)$, the constraint becomes asymptotically inactive as $n \to \infty$.
+As a result, the configuration space of each $t_{ij}$ effectively covers all non-negative integers, recovering the multinomial geometric series.

+Next, we apply a similar normalization to the fidelity using the maximal WT.
 Taking the ratio, we obtain:

 For the case \( l = 1 \), the expression simplifies to